 WTWSA does not use ground water sources for its water supply.
-100% of our water is purchased from Aqua Pennsylvania and the North Wales Water Authority that primarily use surface water and are unaffected by the perfluorinated compound contamination in the local water supply.
+100% of our water is purchased from Aqua Pennsylvania and the North Wales Water Authority that primarily use surface water that are under the current advisory levels for the perfluorinated compound contamination that other local water supplies have identified.